dusklinux/.git_dotfiles_dir/README.md

 ⏳ Time Expectation

 Grab a coffee (or two).
-The entire auto-install takes anywhere from 30 minutes to an hour, depending on your internet connection and CPU speed.
+The entire auto install takes anywhere from 30 minutes to an hour, depending on your internet connection and CPU speed.

 Why?
 We use paru to manage packages, and some of them need to be compiled from source.

 🔧 Troubleshooting

-If you see a red line or a script fails—don't panic!
+If you see a red line or a script fails, don't panic!
 It happens.
 The installation is robust enough to keep going even if one subscript trips up.

 Tip: If a specific script fails, take a look at the file content.
-If you're stuck, copy the script into ChatGPT or an LLM—it usually does a great job of explaining exactly what went wrong.
+If you're stuck, copy the script into ChatGPT or an LLM, it usually does a great job of explaining exactly what went wrong.

 You can usually fix the specific issue and run that single script again manually.